Taking Control of Your Agency: Decisions, Habits, and the Levers You Actually Control

 You can’t control markets, timing, algorithms, or luck.
 But you can control the habits, decisions, and systems that shape how you respond to uncertainty.
 When you build your plans around the agency you do have (and the clarity you can create) momentum becomes inevitable.

-The year ahead will bring surprises.
-Your power lies in how you meet them.
+The next inflection point will come.
+Your power lies in how you meet it.

-These pieces deepen the pattern and help you understand where agency breaks down inside organizations:
+These pieces deepen the pattern and help you understand where agency collapses inside teams:

 Ready to see where your business has (and lacks) agency?